-When a principal (or designee) determines that a student should be suspended, the following procedures will be followed:
+When a principal (or designee) determines that a scholar should be suspended, the following procedures will be followed:

-- 1. A meeting will be held prior to the suspension of any student.
-At this meeting the student will be entitled to: - a. a written or oral statement of the charges - i. if the student denies the charges, a summary of the evidence against the student will be presented; - b. an opportunity to explain his or her conduct. - c. the meeting shall precede suspension of the student except where the nature of the misconduct requires immediate removal.
+- 1. A meeting will be held before the suspension of any scholar.
+At this meeting the scholar will be entitled to: - a. a written or oral statement of the charges - i. if the scholar denies the charges, a summary of the evidence against the scholar will be presented; - b. an opportunity to explain his or her conduct. - c. the meeting shall precede the suspension of the scholar except where the nature of the misconduct requires immediate removal.
 In such situations, the meeting will follow the suspension as soon as reasonably possible following the date of the suspension. - 2.
-Following the suspension, the parents or guardians of suspended students will be notified in writing.
-The notification will include the dates of the suspension, describe the student's misconduct, and the action taken by the principal. - 3.
+Following the suspension, the parents or guardians of suspended scholars will be notified in writing.
+The notification will include the dates of the suspension, describe the scholar's misconduct, and the action taken by the principal. - 3.
 Northern Rush County Schools will notify and cooperate with the Rush County Probation Department on all out-of-school suspensions.